nesubat/Warehouse_app/README.md

 ### 3. 🖨️ PDF Label Shuffler
 *   **Signature Matching:** Upload raw PDF store labels and automatically sort them to perfectly match the Excel Signature Code groups.
 *   **Divider Injection:** Optional toggle to insert visual divider pages between different packing groups to assist floor workers.
+*   **Safe Duplicate Handling:** If the Signature Links file has duplicate store names, nothing is deleted — open the file, fix it, and click "Recheck File" to continue instantly, without re-uploading.
+*   **Audit Report:** Every shuffled PDF starts with a report page listing any missing/unmatched stores (grouped by code, auto-laid-out into columns) and flagging any code group where a store name repeated unexpectedly, so a mis-sorted batch is never silently trusted.

 ### 4. 🗂️ Project Dashboard & File Management
 *   **Persistent Sessions:** Jobs are organized into dedicated, timestamped project folders (e.g., `ProjectName_Job-123_260803_1430`).